 Onshore Wind Energy

 Wind turbines harness the energy of moving air to rotate the blades and generate electricity.
-Onshore wind refers to the turbines found on land, while offshore turbines tend to be located far out at sea, such as the European Offshore Wind Deployment Centre (EOWDC).
+Onshore wind refers to the turbines found on land, while offshore turbines are located out at sea, such as the European Offshore Wind Deployment Centre (EOWDC).

 Interesting Facts